debimsantos/ml_mentalhealth_gcp/README.md

 ## Overview

-This project automates end-to-end machine learning workflows using GCP, Vertex AI, and Terraform.
+This project automates end-to-end machine learning workflows using Google Cloud Platform (GCP), Vertex AI, and Terraform for seamless deployment and scalability.

-The project is designed to predict mental health conditions and can be repurosed for other domains like finance and customer analytics.
+Designed to predict mental health conditions, the framework is adaptable and can be repurposed for various domains, including finance and customer analytics.

-Below is an overview of the infrastructure and model training pipeline.
+The following sections provide an overview of the infrastructure setup and model training pipeline.

-Application:
+### Application:

+The application is accessible through a web interface, where users (patients) answer a series of questions to assess their mental health condition and determine the need for medical intervention.
+The system leverages machine learning to analyze responses and provide insights based on identified patterns.
 <p align="center">
   <img src="images/app.png" width=600 />
 </p>

-Architecure:
+### Architecure:

 <p align="center">
   <img src="images/architecture.png" width=600 "/>